Uday461/NewsCart/README.md

 # NewsCart iOS Application
-> A mobile iOS application that displays real-time news articles.
+> A mobile iOS application that displays users with the real-time news articles.
 >
 > Utilizing CoreData and file storage management, the application provides an option to save the news articles offline/bookmark them.
 >